gilja/instruments_fourier_analysis/README.md

 ### Setting up configuration in code

-Once the configuration file had been prepared, it is time to set it up in the code.
+Once the configuration file has been prepared, it is time to set it up in the code.

 The first step is the same: